Truth is contact with what is. It resists your preference.

 It is not “I like this.”
 It is “I have trained myself to notice what this form is doing, what it reveals, what it conceals, what it costs, what it makes possible, and where it is lying.”

 Taste matures when it becomes answerable to reality.
 Immature taste chases stimulation, status, novelty, or purity.
 Mature taste can admire beauty and still ask for the bill.
 It can say: this is gorgeous, and false.
 This is ugly, and true.
 This is awkward, and alive.
 This is polished, and dead.
+Tattoos make this audit unusually literal: if the form cannot survive without the sentimental backstory, it should not be promoted to skin.

 The mature critic is not the cynic who protects himself by dismissing beauty before it can move him.
 Nor is he the sentimentalist who grants beauty immunity from audit.
 He lets the thing approach closely enough to affect him, then asks whether the affect survived contact.